WebAssembly/component-model/design/mvp/Explainer.md

 validation requires this option to be present (there is no default).

-The `(post-return <funcidx>)` option may only be present in `canon.lift` and specifies a core function to be called after the return value has been fully read, giving a chance for the runtime to deallocate memory and/or call destructors.
-This option is always optional but, if present, is validated to have the empty function signature `(func)`.
+The `(post-return <funcidx>)` option may only be present in `canon.lift` and specifies a core function to be called with the original return values after they have finished being read, allowing memory to be deallocated and destructors called.
+This immediate is always optional but, if present, is validated to have parameters matching the callee's return type and empty results.

 Based on this description of the AST, the [Canonical ABI explainer][Canonical ABI] gives a detailed walkthrough of the static and dynamic semantics of